“If I could eat whatever I wanted every day, I would have Domino’s pizza with pasta carbonara inside every slice.”

 The firm’s employee roster now constitutes 50 percent technology employees.
 These people come up with out-of-the-box solutions, and the firm creates an agile bridge between marketing, leadership and technology to ensure buy-in of new technology ideas and secure funding as well as market positioning.

-The firm is experimenting with robotic machines to start delivering pizzas from one of its stores in Houston and based on data and analytics, it will roll out this delivery in all stores across the US.
+Also, the firm is using digital transformation in pizza delivery by experimenting with robotic machines in one of its stores in Houston and based on data and analytics, it will roll out this delivery in all stores across the US.

-The company intends to be off these aggregators and own up delivery end-to-end.
-Perhaps, a first mover advantage in delivery technology is the next big frontier for Domino’s and it may well open doors to solve the micro-delivery puzzle at scale and create significant value tomorrow by no longer sticking to pizza as the only item to deliver.
+The company intends to be off these aggregators and subsequently owning up delivery end-to-end.
+Perhaps, a first mover advantage in delivery technology is the next big frontier for Domino’s and it may additionally open doors to solve the micro-delivery puzzle at scale and create significant value tomorrow by no longer sticking to pizza as the only item to deliver.